This is advice that you will have heard many times before… but please, for your sake, ensure that you have proper backups in place.

 - Cover all angles – Backup everything.
 Emails.
 Online bookmarks.
 Software settings.
 Logins.

-Hopefully this has inspired you.
-Don’t be one of those boring guys that moans about their lost data – make it an important part of your work.
+Hopefully, this has inspired you.
+Don’t wait until you have lost important data – make it an important part of your work.